BloomTech-Labs/CS10-labor-pos/README.md

 #### Injection

-- Django querysets are protected from SQL insjections as the query's SQL code is defined separately from its parameters and parameters are escaped by the underlying driver.
+- Django querysets are protected from SQL injections as the query's SQL code is defined separately from its parameters and parameters are escaped by the underlying driver.

 #### Broken Authentication